Measles, Mumps, and Rubella Vaccine

 The vaccine helps your body make chemicals called antibodies to fight off the viruses.
 The vaccine is given as a shot (injection).

-There is a measles, mumps, rubella, and varicella (MMRV, or Priorix-Tetra) shot that also protects against chickenpox (varicella).
+There is a measles, mumps, rubella, and varicella (MMRV) shot that also protects against chickenpox (varicella).
 Talk to your child's doctor or public health nurse about the pros and cons of the MMRV shot.
 It can be given to children age 12 and younger.

 Why It Is Used

-Two doses are given to provide lifelong protection.
-The first shot is given at 12 months of age, and the second is usually given at around 18 months of age or later but before the child enters school.
+Two doses are given.
+The first shot is given at 12 months of age, and the second dose is given between 18 months of age and 4 to 6 years of age.

-Sometimes MMR shots are given before a child is 1 year of age, such as during a measles outbreak or if the child is travelling to an area where measles is common.
+Sometimes MMR shots are given as early as 6 months of age, such as during a measles outbreak or if the child is travelling to an area where measles is common.
 In these cases, the child will receive two doses of the MMR vaccine after the child's first birthday.footnote 2

 - Health care workers